 BYD’s fourth battery vehicle for Australia takes on the world’s best-selling EV with a generous features count.

-Pricing will be announced then, though BYD has revealed the extensive list of standard features that will mostly be shared across the rear-wheel-drive Sealion 7 Premium and all-wheel-drive Sealion 7 Performance.
+BYD’s public website previously revealed the extensive list of standard features that will mostly be shared across the rear-wheel-drive Sealion 7 Premium and all-wheel-drive Sealion 7 Performance.

 Equipment highlights include panoramic sunroof, head-up display, Dynaudio 12-speaker audio, electric front seats with heating and ventilation, 15.6-inch rotating infotainment touchscreen, 10.25-inch LCD driver cluster, surround view, 50-watt wireless phone charging with cooling, wireless smartphone integration, one-touch tailgate, and V2L (vehicle to load) capability.